 The Remuneration and Nomination Committee is established with specific terms of reference and its membership consists of 3 independent non-executive directors and 2 non-executive directors.
 The Remuneration and Nomination Committee meets at least once a year to review and make recommendations to the Board of Directors (the "Board") of the Company on the overall remuneration policy and structure, specific remuneration packages and compensation arrangement relating to the appointment of Senior Management and Key Personnel, and on the formulation of the remuneration policy applicable to all employees of the Company.
 All remuneration actions and decisions made by the Remuneration and Nomination Committee are reported to the Board for ratification.
-In 2021, the assessment of the Bank's remuneration system was conducted.
-There were changes made to the remuneration policy with regards to the categorization of personnel and deferral mechanism so as to have specific regard to the remuneration of the employees whose activities in the aggregate may expose the Company to material amounts of risk and also to achieve effective alignment of incentives awards to the time horizon of risks.
+In 2022, the assessment of the Bank's remuneration system was conducted.
+There were changes made to the remuneration policy with regards to the measurement of performance and payout of variable remuneration so as to achieve effective alignment of incentives awards to the time horizon of risks and ensure the amount of remuneration to be adjusted should be proportionate with the misconduct outcome.